PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 ## MESSAGES NOTIFICATIONS

-When a new messages is sent, then it's displayed in the notifications in the header.
+When a new message is sent by the customer and/or by the merchant, then it's displayed in the notifications in the header.

 If you click on it, the thread is opened (view page) and all the messages notifications are removed.

+It could be a message written through:

+- the order view page in the BO;
+- the order details page in the customer account in the FO;
+- or any message sent to the customer service via the store's contact form.

 ## STATS